G-Core/product-documentation/documentation/cdn/getting-started/integrate-cdn-with-fastedge.md

 #### Deploy a custom CDN application

+If you want to deploy a FastEdge application from your own binary, check the examples of custom implementation in our repository: <a href="https://github.com/G-Core/FastEdge-examples" target="_blank">FastEdge application examples</a>.

 To deploy a FastEdge application from your own binary:

 1\.
 In the Gcore Customer Portal, navigate to **Cloud** > **FastEdge**.